23 Ways to Warm Your Deck in Winter

 5. Decorative Deck Fire Pits

 Bringing the warmth and atmosphere of a campfire to your deck.
-Without the table but design to imitate a firepit.
+Without the table but designed to imitate a firepit.
 Break out the marshmallow and enjoy a fun and warm campfire on your deck.
 A wonderful addition to a deck.

 Natural gas or propane fire pits are safe compared to wood fire pits without dangerous embers exploding out of the fire pit and possibly starting a deck fire.